simpleman96/simple_percentile/README.md

 |-------------------|------------------------------------------|-------------------------------------------------------|
 |If exist poolId:   |`{"percentile_value": 7, "pool_size": 4}` | - `percentile_value` is the value of `percentile` threshold calculated on pool with `poolId`<br>- `pool_size` is size of pool with with `poolId`|
 |Error              |`{"error": (detail here)}`                |                                                       |

+_* The percentile value calculated by using "The nearest-rank method"_